Avalanche Level 1 – Salt Lake City, Utah

 Thermos

-Many ice climbers prefer to bring a thermos of hot water or soup instead of one of their water bottles.
+Many backcountry travelers prefer to bring a thermos of hot water or soup instead of one of their water bottles.

 1